 If you woke up in Forest Hills one morning and had no idea where you were, you’d probably assume you were several hours outside of the city, or possibly even on a nicer planet where at least one architect was really excited about Tudor buildings.
 This neighborhood is relatively quiet, with lots of houses, trees, and birds who spend the majority of their lives in those trees.
-Whether you live in the area or plan on attending something at Forest Hills Stadium soon, here’s where to find the best ramen, BBQ, excessively large ice cream sundaes, and more.
+Whether you live in the area or plan on attending something at Forest Hills Stadium this summer, here’s where to find the best ramen, BBQ, excessively large ice cream sundaes, and more.

 If you’re hoping to get a table here after seeing Interpol perform a couple blocks away at the stadium, you’ll probably need to leave before the encore set.
 Station House is the most popular post-show bar in Forest Hills, and it usually fills up on random nights, too.
 The dimly-lit space feels kind of like a sports bar (there are big TVs all around the room), and it works well for anything from casual drinks with friends to a solo dinner at the bar.
 There’s a long list of craft beers on tap, and you’ll also find good cocktails, plus bar food like a massive burger topped with melted cheese, fried onions, and braised brisket.

 At Nick’s Bistro, they give you a little serving of pita and hummus to start your meal.
 We appreciate this because a) hummus is good and b) free things are nice.
 This Greek spot on Metropolitan is a great spot to sit down and eat kebabs or shawarma.
-The stuffed grape leaves are also great (and full of meat), and the menu has all kinds of other options.
+The stuffed grape leaves are also delicious (and full of meat), and the menu has all kinds of other options.
 Come with a friend on a Friday night and see how much wine and Greek food you can consume.

 Pahal Zan is a kosher Middle Eastern spot that’s useful for a ton of different situations, from healthy solo lunches to hangover-preventing meals after some drinks at Station House across the street.
 Along with salads and sides, the menu consists mainly of falafel and various cuts of meats that come in pitas or on platters.
 Our favorite is the falafel platter, which has a lot of crunchy, spiced falafel over a massive plate of hummus, baba ghanoush, potato salad, and pickled vegetables.
-This place is right under the LIRR and a block from the subway, so keep it in mind for a quick bite or takeout before leaving or after getting back to the neighborhood.
+This place is right under the LIRR and a block from the subway, so keep it in mind for a quick bite or takeout before you leave or get back to the neighborhood.

 There are a lot of old-school Italian places in Forest Hills, but we like Alberto for several reasons.
 There’s a big bar in front where you can eat pasta and watch TV, plus a dining room in the back with high ceilings and plenty of tables - a few of which are big, round, and good for large groups.
-More importantly, everyone’s really friendly here, they give you the equivalent of a whole loaf of bread with your meal, and the gnocchi are more or less as soft as the clouds you see from an airplane window.
+More importantly, everyone’s really friendly here, they give you the equivalent of a whole loaf of bread with your meal, and the gnocchi are as soft as the clouds you see from an airplane window.

 The menu at this casual Middle Eastern restaurant is long, with everything from lamb shawarma and moussaka to savory pastries and a whole grilled chicken - and if you’re having trouble making a decision, the friendly servers will be happy to help.
 This spot is ideal for a group lunch or dinner when you want to share a bunch of things in a low-key space that happens to have a giant picture of a goddess on the back wall.